Total TimePrep/Total Time: 30 min.

 - 1/4 teaspoon pepper

 - In a large saucepan, heat oil over medium-high heat.
 Add quinoa and garlic; cook and stir 2-3 minutes or until quinoa is lightly browned.
 Stir in zucchini and water; bring to a boil.
-Reduce heat; simmer, covered, 12-15 minutes or until liquid is absorbed.
+Reduce heat; simmer, covered, until liquid is absorbed, 12-15 minutes.
 Stir in remaining ingredients; heat through.

 Nutrition Facts1 cup: 310 calories, 11g fat (3g saturated fat), 8mg cholesterol, 353mg sodium, 42g carbohydrate (3g sugars, 6g fiber), 11g protein.
 Diabetic Exchanges: 2 starch, 1-1/2 fat, 1 lean meat, 1 vegetable.